acorn-io/runtime/docs/docs/100-Reference/13-Managing Images.md

 Optionally, the user may use the `--username <USER>` flag and the `--password <PASS>` flags on the login subcommand.

-Also available is the `--password-stdin` flag that takes the password from stdin.
+Also available is the `--password-stdin` flag that takes the password from `stdin`.

-### Pull from private registry
+### Pull from a private registry

 Pulling from a private registry requires that you are authorized by having logged in.
 Otherwise it is the same as doing a regular pull.

 ## Push to a registry

-Pushing to a registry requires
+Pushing to a registry requires 2 things:

 1. User is logged in and authorized.
 1. Image is tagged to the remote server.